 A 27-year-old based on Vancouver Island, Canada, I grew up in rural North Yorkshire, England, with a love of writing and a zest for the outdoors and an active lifestyle.
 I embarked on my first experience of solo travel aged 19 and went on to become an adventure enthusiast in the summer months between my university studies.
 A necessary form of education, my travel experiences have given me a valuable insight into global trends in human behaviour and interaction.
 They have allowed me to witness the natural beauty of mankind and our environment, as well as the challenges faced by both in an increasingly digital, materialistic, and polluted world.

-After graduating from King’s College London in 2014 with a BA in History, I spent a few months travelling before giving in to the need to find a job, and it was then that my career in staffing and recruitment began.
-Although studying in London had been a worthwhile experience, the big bustling city life wasn’t for me and I used my vacation days to escape the capital for either the Yorkshire countryside, short trips to Europe, or a reunion with Vancouver Island.
+I graduated from King’s College London in 2014 with a BA in History, and in early 2015 I began my career in Human Resources, specializing in staffing and recruitment.
+Although living in London had been a worthwhile experience, the big bustling city life wasn’t for me and I used my vacation days to escape the capital for either the Yorkshire countryside, short trips to Europe, or a reunion with Vancouver Island.
 In late 2016, I left England to pursue my dream of living and working in Canada, and in late 2018 I became a Permanent Resident.

-While I thoroughly enjoy my full-time job, writing has always been my defining skill and passion.
+Writing has always been my defining skill and passion.
 Alongside travel, it’s a form of natural therapy that helps me process feelings and understand experiences in a world increasingly full of conflict, corruption and conceitedness.
 Maintaining work-life balance is very important to me, and I look for opportunities to travel and explore whenever I can!
-However, I am not an advocate of quitting your 9-5 job to travel the world full-time, because I believe you can combine both of these elements and live a happy and healthy life.
+I am not an advocate of quitting your 9-5 job to travel the world full-time, because I believe you can combine both of these elements and live a happy and healthy life.